 Meat & Eggs

 It may seem obvious as your rabbit is a herbivore, but it bears mentioning.
 Please don’t feed meat to your bunny, they are not equipped to digest it!
-This includes eggs and any other animal products.
+The same goes for eggs and any other animal products.

-Milk & dairy products like yogurt, butter & ice cream can lead to a deadly case of enterotoxemia (a toxic overgrowth of harmful intestinal bacteria).
-They are also really high in natural sugars that could cause teeth problems.
+Milk & dairy products like yogurt, butter, & ice cream can lead to a deadly case of enterotoxemia (a toxic overgrowth of harmful intestinal bacteria).
+They are also really high in natural sugars that could cause teeth or digestive problems.
 Click here to learn more about caring for rabbit teeth

 Nuts & Nut Products